College football bowl and 2025-26 CFP picks, predictions: Legendary Vegas expert reveals best bets today

 Legendary Vegas handicapper Bruce Marshall reveals the best betting values for the 2025-26 bowl and College Football Playoff schedule

-The College Football Playoff quarterfinals are set to begin on Wednesday night as Ohio State takes on Miami.
-The Buckeyes are 9.5-point favorites in the latest college football odds.
-Other college football lines for Wednesday include Vanderbilt (-4) vs. Iowa, Duke (-3) vs. Arizona State, Texas (-7) vs. Michigan and Utah (-14) vs. Nebraska, which is the game with the largest remaining spread.
+The College Football Playoff quarterfinals are set to continue on New Year's Day with the remaining three matchups.
+Indiana (-7.5) is the biggest favorite, per the latest college football odds, over Alabama, while the other contests are Oregon vs. Texas Tech (+2.5) and Ole Miss vs. Georgia (-6.5).
+The CFP semifinals will then take place next Thursday and Friday but not before there's another four bowl matchups you can make college football picks on in between.

-The CFP spreads for New Year's Day are Oregon (-2.5) vs. Texas Tech, Indiana (-7) vs. Alabama and Georgia (-6.5) vs. Ole Miss.
-The action continues on Jan.
-2 with four bowl game, which will be the last action before the CFP semifinals later in January.
+There are four standard bowl games on Friday, which includes No. 17 Arizona, which will be the last ranked team to take the field during the 2025-26 college football bowl season.
+The Wildcats are at -1.5 to utilize college football bets on as they face SMU in the Holiday Bowl on Friday at 8 p.m.
+ET.
 Before locking in any college football picks on those games or any others during bowl season, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 iNew users can also target the latest Underdog promo code, good for $75 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.